bakery/blog/_posts/2015-02-24-mobile-prototyping-with-meteorjs-4-takeaways.md

 ## 2 - Routing and views

 As most Meteorjs developers, we rely on IronRouter for both client side and server side routing.
-We've opted for using lightweight routes without subscriptions and process subscriptions on the view level as described [here](https://www.discovermeteor.com/blog/template-level-subscriptions/) combined with [this workaround](https://github.com/meteor/meteor/issues/2923#issuecomment-67577372).
+We've opted for using lightweight routes and process subscriptions on the view level as described [here](https://www.discovermeteor.com/blog/template-level-subscriptions/) combined with [this workaround](https://github.com/meteor/meteor/issues/2923#issuecomment-67577372).

 ```
 The good news is that view level subscrptions are coming to Meteor core.